Venice Carnival: Plan Your Trip from Milan and Enjoy an Unforgettable Overnight Stay

 Dinner Show and Ball at Ca’ Vendramin Calergi

 Another highlight of the Venice Carnival is the Dinner Show and Ball at Ca’ Vendramin Calergi, an evening that epitomizes luxury and elegance.
 Set in one of Venice’s most opulent palaces, the event combines gourmet dining, breathtaking live performances, and a journey into the enchantment of 18th-century Venice.
-This exclusive experience doesn’t come cheap, with tickets priced between €600 and €700 per person, depending on the date.
+This exclusive experience doesn’t come cheap, with early bird tickets starting from €720 per person, depending on the date.

 Dinner Show and Ball at Ca’ Vendramin Calergi